ibm-cloud-docs/text-to-speech/SSML-elements.md

 ```
 {: codeblock}

 You can also specify the value `telephone` for the `format` attribute.
-The examples show two different ways of pronouncing a series of numbers as a telephone number; to pronounce the numbers with the punctuation included, specify the value `punctuation` for the optional `detail` attribute.
+The examples show two different ways of pronouncing a series of numbers as a telephone number.
+To pronounce the numbers with the punctuation included, specify the value `punctuation` for the optional `detail` attribute.

 ```xml
 <speak version="1.0">